-The 2008 Landscape Maintenance Plan provides a structure for landscape maintenance on Campus.
-The landscape is divided into zones in order to focus Campus resources where they are most needed.
+The CSUMB Landscape Maintenance Plan (2008) provides a structure for landscape maintenance on campus.
+The landscape is divided into zones in order to focus campus resources where they are most needed.
 Each zone has particular maintenance requirements as well as plant selection recommendations.

-This Landscape Maintenance Plan is a beneficial document; however, it should be updated to integrate the design goals and strategies found in these Guidelines.
-For example, the recent drought has fueled stronger goals on Campus around water conservation.
-The Guidelines also introduces new approaches to stormwater management that will need to be incorporated into the maintenance plan.
+This Landscape Maintenance Plan is a beneficial document; however, it should be updated to integrate the design goals and strategies found in this master plan.
+For example, the recent drought has fueled stronger goals on campus around water conservation.
+The master plan also introduces new approaches to stormwater management that will need to be incorporated into the maintenance plan.